spurll/imgii/readme.md

 as they are wide (as this is true for most terminals).
 This can be undone by passing `scale=1`.

 Images from an external URL can also be displayed by passing `url=True`.
+(Any image identifier beginning with `http://` or `https://` is assumed to be a URL.)

 If you're displaying the image in a dark terminal with light text (that is to
 say: if you're not a monster), you may also want to pass `invert=True`.